EU eyes scheme to share surplus COVID-19 vaccines with poorer nations

 The WHO has warned of risks to fair distribution caused by rich nations’ hoarding of available shots, but publicly remains upbeat about COVAX and the possibility of delivering the first vaccines this quarter.

-Kyriakides said the EU vaccine-sharing scheme should prioritise health workers and most vulnerable people in the Western Balkans, North Africa and poorer Sub-Saharan African countries.
+Kyriakides said the EU vaccine-sharing scheme should prioritise health workers and most vulnerable people in the Western Balkans, North Africa, Middle East and poorer sub-Saharan African countries.

-The EU official said the EU could give some vaccines to COVAX which would then distribute them to poor countries.
+“This mechanism would act as a single point for requests and a pipeline through which initial doses can be provided, possibly through COVAX,” an EU Commission document published on Tuesday said.

-It is however unclear whether the EU will donate or sell its excess doses.
-Sweden has set up a mechanism to sell its surplus vaccines.
+It is however unclear whether the EU will donate or sell its excess doses and when vaccines could be made available to partners outside the 27-nation bloc.
+Sweden has established a mechanism to sell its surplus vaccines.
 Decisions on sharing vaccines are taken by EU governments.

 Our Standards: The Thomson Reuters Trust Principles.